 How To Make Cookies Like a Bakery

 Why do bakery cookies taste so good?
 They properly soften their butter, for starters.
-Otherwise, take a look at these things you can do for cookies that rival any bakery.
+Otherwise, look at what you can do for cookies that rival any bakery.

 - Salt, Salt, Salt.
-I said it before, I’ll say it again.
+I said it before, and I’ll repeat it again.
 Up the salt on your cookie recipe or sprinkle the tops with a little coarse salt for taste and texture.
 Use something with large crystals, and don’t get too jiggy with it.
-If a recipe doesn’t include salt, add it!
+If a recipe doesn’t include salt, add it.
 As I mentioned above, if a cookie recipe calls for 1/2 teaspoon salt, I add an extra 1/4 teaspoon (to start).
 Test, then test again.
-Take notes in your cookbooks!
+Take notes in your cookbooks.

 - Plan Ahead.
 Let your cookie dough chill out in the fridge overnight.
 The flavors develop and you get a fantastic finished product.
 Ruth Wakefield, the inventor of the chocolate chip cookie, even had chilling instructions written into the original recipe.

 - Chocolate Chunks.
-Chop up a chocolate bar in place of chips for something closer to a bakery cookie.
+Chop a chocolate bar into chunks instead of using chocolate chips for something closer to a bakery cookie.
 Chocolate chips are supposed to retain their shape.
 Chunks melt right in.
-Sprinkle the top of your cookie with a couple of chips for that “OMG!
-Delicious!” kind of look.
+Sprinkle the top of your cookie with a couple of chips for a little extra pizzazz.

 - Use a Cookie Scoop.
-I shared more about this tidbit, but cookie scoops help bake uniform, perfectly-shaped cookies.
+I shared about the wonders of a cookie dough ball scoop before, but cookie scoops help bake uniform, perfectly-shaped cookies.
 When cookies are the same size, they bake at the same rate.
-Bonus: it’s so much faster to scoop the dough and chuck it out than fiddling with two spoons.
+Bonus: it’s much faster to scoop the flour mixture and chuck it out onto the baking sheet than fiddling with two spoons.
 Trust me on this.

 - Skip the Spray.
-I love Baker’s Joy or PAM for Baking with Flour—but not for cookies!
+I love Baker’s Joy or PAM for Baking with Flour — but not for cookies.
 Use silicone liners or parchment paper.
 Cookies have enough fat anyway.
-Reduce the risk of ugly cookie spread and opt for biodegradable/compostable parchment paper.
-If my grocery store carries it, I’m sure yours does too.
+Reduce the risk of ugly cookie spread and opt for biodegradable parchment paper.
+If my sad grocery store carries it, I’m sure yours does too.

 Why Cookies Spread During Baking

 You get the idea that butter is important.
-It turns out that cookie spread is affected by the butter you use too.
+It turns out that cookie spread is potentially affected by other factors too.

 An oven that’s too cool can keep your cookies from setting fast enough.
 When they can’t set, they spread.
-King Arthur Flour discovered that reducing an oven’s temperature by 50*, and upping the bake time from 14 to 22 minutes to the time for chewy cooking, and 30 minutes for crisp cookies, resulted in picture-perfect cookies.
+King Arthur Flour discovered that reducing an oven’s temperature by 50* and upping the bake time from 14 to 22 minutes for chewy cookies and 30 minutes for crisp cookies resulted in picture-perfect cookies.
 No ugly cookie spread.

 Because the fat in cookies is a big part of their structure, prior to baking.
 Scoop the dough onto the baking sheet, and the fat is at least partially responsible for them holding their shape.